-Bally, our fluffy little dog, led me down the concrete path that ran along the softly gurgling river.
+Bally, our fluffy little dog, led me down the concrete path that ran along the softly swaying waves of the bay .
 The view was fantastic, the air smelt sweet from raat-kI-rani flowers that blossomed as soon as the bitter chill turned into a nip in the air.
 Stark-naked frangipani trees were trying to put out green twigs and fresh shoots.

 On our left side, among the proudly erect palm trees, the grass had turned patchy brown in the bitter cold.
 It would take a couple of months before the new shoots will get back their lush, almost sexy look.
 The authority had laid cemented clearings, some forty-foot squares, evidently for the citizens to do physicals.
 On one with a roof, a number of men and women did Tao-chi to slow music.
 In the next, some did brisk leg-and-hand movements to faster Chinese Rock.
 As we walked along, Bally barked at an elderly man who kept banging his back against a palm tree.
 Another old man, his torso bare and sweating in the cold air, his clenched hands held high, ran past us on flat shoes.

 A lone woman in black leggings and T-shirt with a sweater tied around her waist, had one leg raised all the way up above her head-level, pressing the toe on the trunk of a tree.
 When she noticed the dog and me, she put the raised leg down.
 I felt embarrassed.
 Perhaps she had noticed that I stared, just for a moment, the 175-degree figure of geometry drawn by her parted legs.